[Fukushima Prefecture] The Abukuma River: A River Close to People's Lives | Tracing Its History and Landscape

-This time, the first-class river "Abukumagawa" , we will introduce the magnificent scenery that spreads across the basin of Fukushima Prefecture.
+This time, the Abukuma River, a first-class river , and introducing the magnificent scenery that spreads across the river basin in Fukushima Prefecture.

-The Abukuma River has appeared in the world of poetry since ancient times, and is a river that was used to water Amata's rice fields and transport goods.
-It has many scenic spots and has fascinated people since ancient times.
-Please take a look at the Abukuma River, which has continued to be a part of people's lives.
+The Abukuma River has appeared in songs since ancient times, irrigating countless rice fields and being used for transporting goods.
+With numerous scenic spots, it has captivated visitors since ancient times.
+Come and see the Abukuma River, which has continued to be an integral part of people's lives

 Abukuma River

-The Abukuma River is a first-class river that flows from Fukushima Prefecture to Miyagi Prefecture.
-The total length is 239km, making it the 6th longest in Japan.
-Its source is Saigo Village, Nishishirakawa District, Fukushima Prefecture, and flows from south to north through Nakadori, the central part of Fukushima Prefecture, merging with the Shakado River, Otakine River, Arakawa River, Surikami River, etc., and flows through the narrow part of the Abukuma Valley.
-After that, he passed the baton to Miyagi Prefecture.
-The banks of the Abukuma River, which flows between the steep terrain of the Ou Mountains and the gentle terrain of the Abukuma Mountains, carry a lot of rich soil rich with nature's blessings, and have grown rice and other crops.
-In areas where the flow is gentle, the Abukuma River has a history of being used for boat transportation to transport people and goods.
-Fukushima City is also famous as a visiting place for swans.
+The Abukuma River is a Class A river that flows from Fukushima Prefecture to Miyagi Prefecture.
+Its total length of 239 km makes it the sixth longest in Japan.
+Its source is in Nishigo Village, Nishishirakawa District, Fukushima Prefecture.
+It flows from south to north through the central Nakadori area of Fukushima Prefecture, joining the Shakado River, Otakine River, Arakawa River, and Surikami River.
+It then passes through the narrow Abukuma Valley and passes on to Miyagi Prefecture.
+The Abukuma River flows between the rugged Ou Mountains and the gentle Abukuma Mountains, and its banks are rich in natural soil, which has helped to cultivate rice and other crops.
+In areas where the flow is gentler, the Abukuma River has a history of being used for transporting people and goods by boat.
+Fukushima City is also famous as a swan migration site

-On the other hand, the Abukuma River has caused many large-scale floods due to its large flow of water.
-For this reason, people living along the banks of the Abukuma River have been working on flood control measures for a long time, and from the Showa era to the Heisei era, levees were built.
-However, nature sometimes shows off its amazing power.
-In recent memory, the Abukuma River overflowed in Sukagawa City, Koriyama City, Motomiya City, Fukushima City, and other areas due to the record heavy rains caused by Typhoon No. 19 in 2019, causing severe damage.
+On the other hand, the Abukuma River has experienced numerous large-scale floods due to its large water flow.
+For this reason, people living along the Abukuma River have long been working on flood control measures, and levees have been constructed from the Showa era through to the Heisei era.
+However, nature sometimes displays incredible power.
+A recent example is the record-breaking heavy rains caused by Typhoon Hagibis in 2019, which caused the Abukuma River to overflow in Sukagawa City, Koriyama City, Motomiya City, and Fukushima City, resulting in extensive damage

-There are various theories about the origin of the name Abukuma.
-One theory is that this is because a large bear (Blue Bear) lived in the river basin, and another theory is that it is because the river flows in a ``large curve''.
-Another theory is that it was taken from the Ainu word meaning "to lie down comfortably."
+There are several theories about the origin of the name Abukuma.
+One theory is that it comes from the large bear (blue bear) that lived in the river basin, and another is that it comes from the river flowing in a "big curve."
+Another theory is that it comes from the Ainu word meaning "to lie leisurely."

-Saigo Village, Nishishirakawa District, Fukushima Prefecture, where the source of the Abukuma River is located
+Nishigo Village, Nishishirakawa County, Fukushima Prefecture, where the source of the Abukuma River is located

-Saigo Village is where the Abukuma River originates.
-The headwaters that flow from Mt.
-Nasu and Mt.
-Koshi gradually increase the speed of their journey as they descend down the Nasu mountain range.
-In the headwaters of Abukuma, there are many waterfalls such as Kirifuri Falls, known as the 88 Falls of Koshi, Akataki Falls, Tengu Falls, Otaki Falls, and Medaki Falls.
-Among them, Ontaki, which has a height of 40m, and Metaki, which has a height of 10m, are called phantom waterfalls because the road to the falls is steep and dangerous, and it is essential to be accompanied by a guide.
+Saigo Village is where the source of the Abukuma River is located.
+The river originates from Mount Nasu and Mount Koshi, and gradually picks up speed as it descends the Nasu mountain range.
+The source area of the Abukuma River is home to many waterfalls known as the Koshi 88 Waterfalls, including Kirifuri Falls, Akataki Falls, Tengu Falls, Otaki Falls, and Metaki Falls.
+Of these, Otaki Falls, with a drop of 40m, and Metaki Falls, with a drop of 10m, are known as phantom waterfalls, as the path to the falls is steep and dangerous, and a guide is required to visit them

 • Facility name: Motoyu Koshi Onsen Ryokan Daikokuya

-• Location: 1, Mafune, Teradaira, Saigo Village, Nishishirakawa District, Fukushima Prefecture
+• Address: 1 Terahira, Mafune, Nishigo Village, Nishishirakawa District, Fukushima Prefecture

 • Phone number: 0248-36-2301